rmurphey/mulberry/ubuntu/README.md

 ## Installation notes on Ubuntu (64-bit 11.04)

-Note: Instructions assume you want to put all the necessary files into ~/dev.
-Change this if you like/need to.
+Note: Instructions assume you want to put all the necessary files into `~/dev.` Change this if you like/need to.

 ### Install Ruby

-Here are the comamnds needed to install ruby, rails, git. ruby comes with Ubuntu 11.04 but its outdated.
+Here are the commands needed to install ruby, rails, git. ruby comes with Ubuntu 11.04 but its outdated.
 This method will install the RVM package manager and let you use ruby 1.9.2.

     sudo apt-get update
     sudo apt-get install build-essential git git-core curl